GameOfPhones/.github/README.md

 # .github

-Welcome to game of phones :)
+Welcome to the game of phones .github repo